Photology AIR – Contemporary Art Park

 96017 – Noto (SR) – Italy

-The new park for the contemporary arts Photology AIR (Art In Ruins) is located inside the Tenuta Busulmone, in the countryside of Noto, in Sicily.
+The park for the contemporary arts Photology AIR (Art In Ruins) is located inside the Tenuta Busulmone, in the countryside of Noto, in Sicily.

 The park develops around the remains of an ancient cloister and is only 4 km away from the center of Noto, in the direction of Testa dell’Acqua.